terizx/cv_final/README.md

 # Panorama Stitching with Advanced Blending 🖼️

 ## Project Overview
-This project is a computer vision application developed for the **Final Project of [Your Course Name, e.g., Computer Vision]**.
+This project is a computer vision application developed for the **Final Project of Computer Vision**.

 It implements a robust image stitching pipeline capable of combining three overlapping images (Left, Middle, Right) into a single, seamless high-resolution panorama.
 The system is designed to handle hand-held shooting conditions, featuring **auto-exposure compensation** and **distance-weighted blending** to eliminate visible seams and lighting inconsistencies.